User interface overview.

 In this section you will see commands based on the command category dropdown selected.
-Please Note: the search box is not currently functioning at this time.

 When you single click(left click) on a command it automatically adds that command to your clipboard for use.
 For dynamic commands this will be based off the current form input and selected Control Panel profile loaded.